Alton Towers ‘Smiler’ Ride Crash Due To “Human Error”

 Lupo had claimed that the restaurant had agreed to her wearing a hat to cover up her scars prior to the surgery, but when she returned to work they insisted that she wore a wig.
 The restaurant prides itself on not only selling food, but selling “sexuality” as well.
 As a result of this, they kept cutting her hours back until she was forced to quit.

 She then tried to sue them for disability discrimination.
-Hooters did not act illegally in this situation, but it was very insensitive and should have been dealt with a lot better.
+Hooters did not act illegally in this situation, but it was very insensitive and the situation should have been dealt with a lot better.

 These mistakes could have easily been avoided if handled correctly and most of them would have benefited from having good HR support behind them.